Who won Pennsylvania’s Senate debate? Top takeaways from Fetterman and Dr Oz face-off

 Similarly, he avoided saying out from the gate whether he supported a federal ban on abortion.

-“I want women doctors, local political leaders, letting the democracy that's always allowed our nation to thrive to put the best ideas forward so states can decide for themselves,” he said.
+“I want women, doctors, local political leaders, letting the democracy that's always allowed our nation to thrive to put the best ideas forward so states can decide for themselves,” he said.

 Personal insults fly throughout the debate